dbogatic/stock-evaluation/README.md

 The set of tools included in this repo could be classified into:

-* technical  analysis tool (SMA signals)
+* technical analysis tools (SMA signals, EWMA signals, Bollinger Bands)
 * deep machine learning model (LSTM)
 * probability based prediction model (Monte Carlo simulation)
-* natural language processing model (NLP sentiment analysis)
+* natural language processing (NLP sentiment analysis)

 I believe that by using the above analysis tools together one has much better chances at making correct predictions regarding future stock prices.
 #